breadcat/blog.minskio.co.uk/content/quotes.md

 >7/11 was a part time job

+>A friend to all is a friend to none <!-- aristotle -->

 >A little bit of everything, all of the time <!-- bo burnham -->

 >A priest, a minister and a rabbit walk into a blood bank.
 The rabbit says "I think I might be type-o"